PERU: Machu Picchu

 church, and the colorful villagers selling their wares.
 We'll spend the night in in the nearby town of Ollantaytambo.

-utilize the Inca-built irrigation canals that run right through the town.
-We'll spend the night in Ollantaytambo.
+traditional villagers still utilize the Inca-built irrigation canals that run right through the town.
+In the afternoon we'll

 .

 to our hotel in the town of Aguas Calientes.
-Those who wish can soak in the local hot springs.
-We'll spend the night in
+We'll spend the night in Aguas Calientes.

 ..